txdsyz/Fatigue-monitor/README.md

 # Fatigue Detection & Safety Monitoring System

 This system simulates an industrial tool-handling task — the operator raises their hand to mimic picking up a tool, holds for three seconds, then lowers it.
 At the same time, the system monitors eye closure using Eye Aspect Ratio (EAR) calculated from facial landmarks.
-A one-second closure triggers a warning beep; seven seconds triggers a full lockout requiring manual reset.
+A one and half second closure triggers a warning beep; seven seconds triggers a full lockout requiring manual reset.
 If the operator closes their eyes mid-task, the hold timer pauses immediately to prevent unsafe completion.
 All fatigue events are logged to InfluxDB for shift-level trend analysis.

 ---